 The company has no securitized products in its asset portfolio.
-According to the Investment Management Agreement, Asset Backed Securities could be purchased after coordination with the Strategic Asset Allocation department of ERGO Group.
+According to the Investment Management Agreement, Asset Backed Securities could be purchased after coordination with Munich Re Group Investment Management.
 Mortgage Backed Securities, Collateralized Bond Obligations and Collateralized Debt Obligations are not allowed.